peterdoherty01/french-startup-map-oil-energy/README.md

 ### Suggestions

-All suggestions are welcomed by referring to the "How It Works" section.
+All suggestions are welcomed.
+Please refer to the "How It Works" section.
 If you want to be a contributor to Github for this repo, please contact me to get access.

 ### License
 MIT License.